Bowen-zhang96/VL-SCC/README.md

 <br>
 **Update 22 July 2024**.
 I have uploaded the training details for both experiments.

-## Training Details
-For the image transmission experiment,

 ## Acknowledge
 The human mesh recovery experiment is developed based on this [project](https://github.com/russoale/hmr2.0)